Herbicides and Hay

 There has been a troublesome trend over the last few years: more and more horse owners are reporting that their horses suddenly get the “squirts”, have chronic diarrhea, chronic loose stools, and increased gas.
 Some of these bowel abnormalities can be traced to high-sugar grasses, parasite overload, infection, hindgut ulcers, or inflammatory bowel disease, and improve with appropriate treatment and/or management changes.
-But some horses don’t improve, despite a variety of medicines, diet changes, etc.
+But some horses don’t improve, despite a variety of medicines, diet changes, etc. In many of these cases, contaminated hay is the likely cause.

-Herbicides and hay
+Herbicides and contaminated hay

 Of course, the one food all these horses have in common is hay, grown in various places around the US and Canada.
 Thanks to the marketing efforts of companies like Monsanto, hay farmers are encouraged to use glyphosate as a desiccant, helping the crop dry out before harvesting.
 There are other herbicides that are used for crop and hay production: aminopyralid, clopyralid and picloram.